-The Security Services of the hardware platform P73N2M0B0.200 are described in the the Hardware Security Target [31] and are listed in Table 23.
-These Security Services entirely apply to P73N2M0B0.2P0.
-No additional Security Services are specified for the P73N2M0B0.2P0.
+The Security Services of the hardware platform P73N2M0B0.202 are described in the the Hardware Security Target [31] and are listed in Table 23.
+These Security Services entirely apply to the TOE.

 Table 23.
 Security Services of the Hardware Security Target